sergiopichardo/pedac_template/README.md

 ---
 ## 4. Algorithm
-- the steps that will be needed to solve the problem
+The steps that will be needed to solve the problem
+- Are we mutating the original array or object?
 - Helper functions?

 #### Flowchart (Optional)